Blankeos/payments-examples/README.md

 ## Learnings

 - **Common things** every payment provider have:
-  - Platform Registration (on their webapp)
+  - 1. Platform Registration (on their webapp)
     - Make a product
     - Set a price
-  - Environment Variables
+  - 2. Environment Variables
     - Usually just an **API Key**
-  - Backend Endpoints
+  - 3. Backend Endpoints
-    - `GET /checkout` - Redirect to Checkout URL
+    - `GET /checkout` - Redirect to Checkout URL.
     - `GET /success` - After completing the transaction, it should go back to our site.
+That's when we can process it.